 You have probably seen the hilarious YouTube video of a woman declaring, “Ain’t nobody got time for that!”
 Well, guess what?
 If you do not have a schedule then you may not have time for any of that.
 A schedule is essential for successful time management.
 It will give you a clearer vision of what you need to prioritize for the day, week or month ahead.

 Successful investor Warren Buffet once said, “You can’t let other people set your agenda in life.”
 Simply put, if you don’t say “no” more often, people can very easily monopolize your time thus killing your productivity.
 It is essential to maintain control of one of your most valuable assets…your time.
 Saying “no” more often will not deplete your value or self-worth if anything it will increase it.

 While it seems counterintuitive to say “no” to be more productive, these tips will help you find a better balance between work and life.

-MG (Retired) Mike Diamond is CEO and founder of Diamond Strategy Group.
+Major General (Retired) Mike Diamond is CEO and founder of Diamond Strategy Group.
 Diamond Strategy Group is a leadership development and consulting company.
 We focus on improving the quality of leadership within organizations by utilizing the same methods Mike and his consultants have used in both the military and civilian sectors.
 We invite you to stay connected!
-Visit us online at www.DiamondStrategyGroup.com and connect with Mike Diamond Strategy Group on LinkedIn, Facebook, Twitter, or e-mail us at email@example.com!
+Visit us online at www.DiamondStrategyGroup.com and connect with Mike at Diamond Strategy Group on LinkedIn, Facebook, Twitter, or e-mail us at email@example.com!